Excerpt: Slow Ride

 He looked down the corridor.
 Stella.
 He couldn’t help but smile.
 She looked amazing, dressed in an off the shoulder white linen top and jean shorts that showcased her amazing legs.
 Already he longed to have them wrapped around him.
 “Masseuse.
 Plane trips are a killer.”

 “The usual.
 I’ll cope.”
-He stepped forward, forgetting he was only dressed in a towel and heard his hotel room door click shut behind him.
+He stepped forward, dressed in only a towel, and heard his hotel room door clicked shut behind him.
 He spun around on a curse.
 “Shit.
 I’m locked out.”
 How fortuitous.
 He faced Stella.
-“I’ll wait in your room while they send up a spare card key.”
+“I’ll wait in your room while they send up a spare key card.”

 She laughed.
 “Or I should give all the women in the hotel a treat and make you go down to reception in that skimpy towel.”